A Cohesive Kitchen Remodel in a Small Space

 No matter how large or small a space, we take on the challenge and bring the client exactly what they want.
 In this article, we want to walk you through a recent kitchen remodel for a client who wanted all the functionality and feel of modern design, while maintaining the “old-time feel” of a cabin near the water.

 With the kitchen space allocated, we had to determine an overall design concept.
-Because of the homes proximity to water, inspiration was drawn from nautical design elements, while stainless steel fixtures and appliances were used to give the kitchen a modern feel the client desired.
-Complementing the nautical and modern design were light colored, but exciting, countertops and back splashes.
+Because of the home’s proximity to water, inspiration was drawn from nautical design elements, while stainless steel fixtures and appliances were used to give the kitchen a modern feel the client desired.
+Complementing the nautical and modern design was light-colored, but exciting countertops and backsplashes.
 Together, these elements presented a kitchen that was modern as much as it was vintage – a thrilling combination.

 Let’s take a look at some of these design elements more closely and why they worked so well in the space.

-In this picture you can see that a white countertop was chosen.
-Because the flooring and cabinets were dark, a light colored countertop provided a lightness the kitchen needed.
+In this picture, you can see that a white countertop was chosen.
+Because the flooring and cabinets were dark, a light-colored countertop provided the lightness the kitchen needed.

-As previously mentioned, a dark flooring was chosen.
+As previously mentioned, dark flooring was chosen.
 This added warmth and the “cabin feel” the client wanted.
-The floor is made of oak and were laid in planks.
-The oak wood was laid throughout the entry way that leads to the kitchen.
+The floor is made of oak and was laid in planks.
+The oak wood was laid throughout the entryway that leads to the kitchen.

-Just because you’re remodel is focusing on the kitchen area, doesn’t mean you can ignore the surrounding space.
-By matching the floor in the kitchen and entry way, the home looks cohesive and well thought out.
-Our designers are experts at not only remodeling your target space, but ensuring that the surrounding space feels and looks complimentary.
+Just because you’re remodeling is focusing on the kitchen area, doesn’t mean you can ignore the surrounding space.
+By matching the floor in the kitchen and entryway, the home looks cohesive and well thought out.
+Our designers are experts at not only remodeling your target space but ensuring that the surrounding space feels and looks complimentary.
 Often times a simple reflooring is all a space needs.
 (If you are looking for flooring solutions, visit our sister company’s website, Floor Coverings International of Phoenix.)